© Richard L. Thornton, Architect & City Planner

 Monday morning – Only 15 hours had passed since I had been in Vivi’s arms and yet I was already miserable.
 The situation was totally illogical and undisciplined.
 No one would ever have matched us two together, yet if felt like we had been soul mates for eons.
 She said the same thing on Sunday afternoon.

 The phones in the house rang around 11:45 AM.
 It was Vivi!

 “Bonjour Richard!
 Are you alone in the house?
 I am at my agent’s office so his name will be on the Phone ID.
 I miss you so much.
 I kept hoping last night that you would come through the door and put your arms around me to keep me warm.”

 I told her, “Vivi, men are not supposed to say this so soon after meeting a girl, but I miss you terribly, too.
 It is like we have been soul mates for eternity.”

 Vivi responded, “Yes, me too.
 If you want to come to France for Noel and Nouvel An, I will pay for your airplane tickets.
 I really have no family to celebrate with, Ree-shard.
 My parents divorced when I was 11 years old.
 They both remarried quickly and started having more children.
 Nobody wanted me in their home.
 They still don’t want me, because now they are jealous. ”

-“Vivi, I would love to be with you at Christmas, but all of my family are coming to my big house this Christmas.
+“Vivi, I would love to be with you at Christmas, but all of Diana’s family are coming to my big house this Christmas.
 Remember, I am still legally married.
 Yes, she is trying to destroy me, but I can’t just fly away because I have many pregnant mother goats and sheep to feed, plus I cannot afford employees this time of year.
 Maybe next year? ”

 I added, “So what you really want in a husband is also a father?
 You want a man of character, who you can completely trust, but he also must like being close to a woman . . . yes?
 You also want more children, so you can have the family that you never had.
 I would be very happy to have children, either from you or adopted.”